sacalderonv/IJF_Short/README.md

 Tables will be printed in the R console.
 You may redirect output to files if desired.

+**Remark 1:** Note that the reference examples for simulating in the context of M1 structure is for student-t distribution error, and for structure 2 is for slash distribution error.

+**Remark 2:** For visuslizing results, by default it is considered student-t distribution as true distribution for errors in M1 structure.
+On the other hand, for M2 structure, we consider Gaussina distribution for errors.
 ---

 ## Notes on reproducibility